Coastal advisory panel

 A coastal advisory panel of iwi partners, community and other key stakeholder and agency representatives will lead our community’s conversation about the coastal hazard risks of sea-level rise and climate change in our district.

 Members’ backgrounds include climate change research, law, community volunteering, community engagement, senior government leadership, business consultancy, education, and a university science student.

 They're gradually being joined by six iwi representatives.
 The Takutai Kāpiti project is committed to iwi partnerships to ensure the collective environmental vision, values and position inherited and held by the iwi of Kāpiti are woven through the mahere (plan).

-The panel, working within their Terms of Reference [PDF 327 KB], will draw on robust, transparent and accessible technical evidence, Indigenous knowledge and wider community input, to develop medium- to long-term coastal adaptation options.
+The panel will draw on robust, transparent and accessible technical evidence, Indigenous knowledge and wider community input, to develop medium- to long-term coastal adaptation options.
 They’ll present Council with a range of recommendations for how our community can manage and adapt to the coming changes.
 These recommendations will help guide the development of District Plan provisions to manage coastal issues, and an approach to help the district deal with coastal hazards in the future.

 Project and panel role design

 The project scope and make-up and role of the panel was co-designed by Council and a working group of our iwi partners, Coastal Ratepayers United, North Ōtaki Beach Residents Group, Waikanae Estuary Care Group, and regional council staff.

 The panel was appointed through a recruitment agency, with another six representatives to be appointed by iwi.
 It’s led by former Prime Minister and Waikanae Beach resident Jim Bolger.

 The iwi representatives will be announced in due course.
 The panel members named so far are: